iulianSta/gallery-images/README.md

 ![Gallery app](./img/gallery.png)

-Build a gallery image app using HTML and CSS to practice basic CSS.
+Build a gallery image app using HTML and CSS to practice basic CSS.\
+The CSS layout is made only for desktop and large screens layout view.

 # Image gallery App